znuny/manual/source/releases/installupdate/install.rst

 To install Znuny LTS you need:

 - A database of your choice (MySQL, MariaDB, Postgresql)
-- MySQL 8 or newer requires Znuny 6.1 or newer
+- MySQL 8 or newer
 - A webserver (Apache)
 - Some additional perl modules, depending on the distribution you are using
 - Disabled SELinux when using Red Hat Linux, CentOS, Rocky Linux, etc.